 When spring returns and the frost warnings have passed, divide large clumps of rootstock as desired.
 Plant them, gradually move indoor containers outside to harden off, and resume regular watering with good drainage at this time.

-Keep an insecticidal soap on hand, just in case.
+Keep an insecticidal soap on hand, just in case, and apply according to the package instructions in the case of a large infestation.

 Here’s a tip: If you’re in for an unusually hot spell, water well and mound mulch around your plants to help keep the ground cool.
 Otherwise, your flowers may not be as plentiful.